Mazama Glacier (Mount Adams)

-Mazama Glacier is located on the southeast slopes of Mount Adams a stratovolcano in the U.S. state of Washington.
+Mazama Glacier is located on the southeast slopes of Mount Adams, a stratovolcano in the U.S. state of Washington.
 Mazama Glacier is in the Yakama Indian Reservation.
 The glacier descends from approximately 10800 ft to a terminus near 7600 ft.
 Mazama Glacier has been in a general state of retreat for over 100 years and lost 46 percent of its surface area between 1904 and 2006.

 Originally known as Hell-roaring Glacier, the name was changed in 1895 by a group from the Mazamas club while they were on their second annual outing.

+Climate

+Lunch Counter camp lies along the eastern edge of Mazama Glacier, upon Suksdorf Ridge at an elevation of 9350 ft.
+There is no weather station, but this climate table contains interpolated data.